Operation of a high-frequency, phase-slip qubit: Introduction

-Josephson junctions (JJ) are the primary source of non-linearity for superconducting circuits.
-The JJ acts as a non-linear inductor when incorporated into a circuit and has led to the creation of a multitude of useful quantum devices such as quantum-limited amplifiers, single-photon detectors, and superconducting qubits \cite{yurke_observation_1989, macklin_nearquantum-limited_2015, walsh_josephson_2021,kjaergaard_superconducting_2020, krantz_quantum_2019}.
-The dual of a JJ, a phase-slip junction (PSJ), acts as a non-linear capacitor and would greatly expand the superconducting circuit toolbox.
-Proposals envision building PSJ-based qubits with stronger anharmonicities than their JJ-based counterparts \cite{mooij_phase-slip_2005}, phase-slip oscillators that are highly sensitive and tunable via parametric drives \cite{hriscu_model_2011}, and a current standard based on quantum phase slips \cite{mooij_superconducting_2006}.
-Despite these proposed benefits, the PSJ has only been used in a handful of experiments \cite{astafiev_coherent_2012, potter_controllable_2023,peltonen_coherent_2016,honigl-decrinis_capacitive_2023,peltonen_coherent_2013,belkin_formation_2015, de_graaf_charge_2018, shaikhaidarov_quantized_2022}.
-This is in part due to the difficulty with fabricating a PSJ, which is formed from a strip of superconductor narrower than its coherence length.
-Recent experiments have started to incorporate PSJs into quantum interference devices \cite{de_graaf_charge_2018} and into circuits that could be used for metrology \cite{shaikhaidarov_quantized_2022}.
+Aluminum-based Josephson junctions (JJ) are the workhorse of superconducting circuits and are the basis of a multitude of useful quantum devices such as quantum-limited amplifiers, single-photon detectors, and superconducting qubits \cite{yurke_observation_1989, macklin_nearquantum-limited_2015, walsh_josephson_2021,kjaergaard_superconducting_2020, krantz_quantum_2019}.
+In these devices, superconducting junctions are modeled as tunneling elements for Cooper pairs or as tunneling elements for flux quanta depending on their impedance environment.
+The beneficial nonlinearity arising from flux quanta tunneling across the junction, a process known as a coherent quantum phase slip (QPS), can be obscured by unwanted capacitances when implemented using aluminum-based junctions.
+Superconducting constrictions that allow QPS's are a promising implementation that offer the possibility of qubits with stronger anharmonicities than their Al JJ-based counterparts \cite{mooij_phase-slip_2005}, phase-slip oscillators that are highly sensitive and tunable via parametric drives \cite{hriscu_model_2011}, and a current standard based on quantum phase slips \cite{mooij_superconducting_2006}.
+Despite these proposed benefits, constriction-based QPS junctions have only been used in a handful of experiments \cite{astafiev_coherent_2012, potter_controllable_2023,peltonen_coherent_2016,honigl-decrinis_capacitive_2023,peltonen_coherent_2013,belkin_formation_2015, de_graaf_charge_2018, shaikhaidarov_quantized_2022,rieger_granular_2023}.
+This is in part due to the difficulty with fabricating narrow constrictions.
+Recent experiments have started to incorporate superconducting constrictions into quantum interference devices \cite{de_graaf_charge_2018} and into circuits that could be used for metrology \cite{shaikhaidarov_quantized_2022}.